 Historical Background

-For any property $P$, there exists a set $Y=\{x\mid P(x)\}$ consisting of all elements satisfying $P$.
+For any property \(P\), there exists a set \(Y=\{x\mid P(x)\}\) consisting of all elements satisfying \(P\).

-Example 1 (Russell’s Paradox) Consider the collection $\mathcal{S}$of all $x$ such that $x\not\in x$.
-Then $\mathcal{S}$ is either an element of itself or not.
+Example 1 (Russell’s Paradox) Consider the collection \(\mathcal{S}\) of all \(x\) such that \(x\not\in x\).
+Then \(\mathcal{S}\) is either an element of itself or not.

-- Suppose $\mathcal{S}$ is an element of itself.
-Then $\mathcal{S}$ must satisfy the defining property ($x\not\in x$), so $\mathcal{S}\not\in\mathcal{S}$.
-This contradicts the assumption that $\mathcal{S}\in\mathcal{S}$, so $\mathcal{S}$ cannot be an element of itself.
+- Suppose \(\mathcal{S}\) is an element of itself.
+Then \(\mathcal{S}\) must satisfy the defining property (\(x\not\in x\)), which implies \(\mathcal{S}\not\in\mathcal{S}\).
+This contradicts the assumption that \(\mathcal{S}\in\mathcal{S}\), so \(\mathcal{S}\) cannot be an element of itself.

-- Therefore, $\mathcal{S}\not\in\mathcal{S}$.
-But this is also a contradiction.
-Since $\mathcal{S}$ is the collection of all elements satisfying $x\not\in x$, and $\mathcal{S}$ satisfies this, it must belong to $\mathcal{S}$.
+- It follows that \(\mathcal{S}\not\in\mathcal{S}\).
+Yet this too leads to a contradiction: since \(\mathcal{S}\) is the collection of all elements satisfying \(x\not\in x\), and \(\mathcal{S}\) satisfies this property, it must belong to \(\mathcal{S}\).

-Thus, whether $\mathcal{S}$ is an element of itself or not, a contradiction arises.
+Thus, whether \(\mathcal{S}\) is an element of itself or not, a contradiction arises.
 This is called Russell’s paradox.

 ZFC Axioms